Bride and groom embracing in the desert surrounded by Joshua trees at sunset in Joshua Tree National Park

 • Blue Hour: Silhouettes, subtle color shifts, a final moment of stillness

-Do You Need a Permit to Elope in Joshua Tree?
+Do You Need a Permit for a Joshua Tree Elopement?

 Yes—Joshua Tree National Park requires a Special Use Permit for weddings and professional photography.
 But don’t let the paperwork scare you.